emilyrohrbough/wdio-visual-regression-service/README.md

 * **misMatchTolerance** `Number` <br>
     Overrides the global *misMatchTolerance* value for this command.
 Pass in a number between 0 and 100 that defines the degree of mismatch to consider two images as identical.

-* **fuzzLevel** `Number` <br>
-    Overrides the global *fuzzLevel* value for this command.
-Pass in a number between 0 and 100 that defines the fuzz factor of Spectre's image comparison method.

 * **ignoreComparison** `String` <br>
     Overrides the global *ignoreComparison* value for this command.
 Pass in a string with value of `nothing` , `colors` or `antialiasing` to adjust the comparison method.